smb374/mini-kv/README.md

 Since the server now uses RESP2 it can be benchmarked with `redis-benchmark`.
 Below it describes the parameter, hardware, and comparison with [ValKey](https://github.com/valkey-io/valkey), which is the default Redis implementation in Arch Linux's Package Repo.

+Note that all the benchmarks run on the same machine running the server, as I don't have wired connection in my current place.

 ### Benchmark Parameter

 - `-P 16`: pipeline 16 commands in 1 connection.